Pttn/rieMiner/README.md

 Solo mining is done using the GetBlockTemplate protocol, while pooled mining is via the Stratum protocol.
 A benchmark mode is also proposed to compare more easily the performance between different computers.

 Find the latest binaries [here](https://github.com/Pttn/rieMiner/releases) for Linux and Windows.

-This README serves as manual for rieMiner, and you can also find a PDF version (without build instructions) in the release page.
+This README serves as manual for rieMiner.
 I hope that this program will be useful for you!

 The Riecoin community thanks you for your participation, you will be a contributor to the robustness of the Riecoin network.
 Happy mining!